 - Tax-credit scholarships also cover all or part of a student’s tuition bill.
 This money also tends to go to directly to the private schools.
 A primary difference between these two programs: While government agencies take money from their own coffers to offer vouchers, they fund tax-credit scholarships indirectly.
 They give businesses and other taxpayers tax credits in exchange for donating money needed to provide scholarships.

-Academic researchers, meanwhile, often refer to these three programs, as a group, as “private school choice” programs.
-Some call them “voucher and voucher-like” programs.
+Academic researchers, meanwhile, often refer to these three programs, as a group, as “private school choice” programs or “voucher and voucher-like” programs.

 Another important detail: In recent decades, private school choice programs in the U.S. have been largely restricted to certain student groups, including low- and middle-income youth, children in foster care, kids with disabilities and students attending poor performing public schools.
-Some states have made their programs “universal,” meaning all students within their boundaries can participate.
+But states have started making their programs “universal,” meaning all students within a state or part of a state can participate.

-Arizona, in 2022, became the first state to introduce a universal education savings account program.
-As of November 2023, a total of eight states had enacted private school choice programs that are universal or nearly universal, Politico reports.
+Arizona, in 2022, became the first state to introduce a universal ESA program.
+Texas, one of the largest private school choice holdouts, created a universal ESA program earlier this month.

 An extraordinarily divisive topic

-In the U.S., lawmakers’ support for or opposition to private school choice programs tends to follow political party lines.
+Lawmakers’ support for or opposition to private school choice tends to follow political party lines.
 Conservative and conservative-leaning legislators often support programs that offer parents more control over where and how their children will be educated.
 Liberal and liberal-leaning legislators often oppose these programs because of concerns about program accountability, drops in test scores in some states, and using public money to support private schools, religious instruction, wealthy students and homeschooling families.

 Researchers who study private school choice also are divided, in their opinions and their interpretations of what studies show, making it even tougher for journalists to distill research findings for the public.

-Last year, Josh Cowen, a professor of education policy at Michigan State University, wrote essays explaining his opposition to vouchers for Time magazine and the Brookings Institution last year.
+Josh Cowen, a professor of education policy at Michigan State University, wrote essays explaining his opposition to vouchers for Time magazine and the Brookings Institution in 2023.

 He advises journalists to read studies of private school choice programs operating in Indiana, Louisiana, Ohio and the District of Columbia.
-In his Time piece, he links to four papers released or published in 2016 or 2018 — each examining one of those locations.
+In his Time piece, he links to four papers released or published in 2016 or 2018, each of which examines one of those locations.

 “Although small, pilot-phase programs showed some promise two decades ago, new evaluations of vouchers in Washington, D.C., Indiana, Louisiana, and Ohio show some of the largest test score drops ever seen in the research record — between -0.15 and -0.50 standard deviations of learning loss,” he writes in Time in April 2023.
 “That’s on par with what the COVID-19 pandemic did to test scores, and larger than Hurricane Katrina’s impacts on academics in New Orleans.”